Puerto Rico Honeymoon: Savor the Caribbean with No Passport Required

 LGBTQ+ Community in Puerto Rico

 Puerto Rico is welcoming to LGBTQ+ couples and considers itself one of the friendliest of all the Caribbean nations to the queer community.
 As a US territory, their laws very much mirror those in the mainland.
-They have not one, by two Pride parades each year.
+They have not one, but two Pride parades each year.

 Weather in Puerto Rico and the Best Time to Visit